cugos/qgisworkshop_org/INSTALL_README.txt

  start Virtual Box 4.0.10

- create a new virtual machine by clicking "New" in the top-left-hand menu or typing <Ctrl+N>
+ Create a new virtual machine by clicking "New" in the top left-hand menu or typing <Ctrl+N>

  Click Next